manifold-systems/manifold/docs/articles/api_schema_first.md

   * Perform usage searches on JSON Schema elements to find code references
   * Rename / refactor Schema elements
   * Hotswap debugging support

+Using Manifold in your project is easy.
+Simply add the Manifold jar to your project and begin taking advantage of it.

 >The IDE experience is paramount as most professional Java developers live and breathe within the IDE.
 Manifold does not
 >disappoint, it provides a complete, seamless dev experience with the IntelliJ IDEA Manifold plugin.
 You can install